SumanRoy004/gen-ai/README.md

 ## 7. Health Assistant:
 ### Objective:
-  This is a python application that allows you to generate the total calories of a given food image and also tells you whether the food is healthy or not.
+  This is a python application that allows us to generate the total calories of a given food image and also tells us whether the food is healthy or not.
 ### How It Works:
 ![image](https://github.com/user-attachments/assets/eb63a8b2-13d6-4b49-9030-8f449eabd088)